veronikanoolien/veronikanoolien.github.io/README.md

 ```

 **Why separate data files?**
-Keeping data separate from logic makes it easy to add blog posts or artwork without touching the JavaScript code - and to be honest.
-I just like it clean and not overwhelming.
+Keeping data separate from logic makes it easy to add blog posts or artwork without touching the JavaScript code -- and to be honest, I just like it clean and not overwhelming.

 ---

-## What I tried to learn and you can too
+## What I Tried to Learn — and You Can Too

 ### **HTML (index.html)**